ironicbadger/openshift-4.3-install-guide/blog-post.md

 This post was written and tested against ESXi 6.7.0 and vSphere 6.7.0u3.
 It is important that in addition to reading this blog post that you familiarize yourself with the official [Openshift documentation](https://docs.openshift.com/container-platform/4.3/installing/installing_vsphere/installing-vsphere.html) for installation.

 The steps and code associated with this post are recommendations only and are not intended for production use.
 They are provided as a guide to help you become familiar with OpenShift 4 in a lab environment.
+The domains, subnets and clusterid used here are for illustration purposes only, and will need to be replaced with something appropriate for your own environment.
+Here we will use `ktz.lan` for the base domain, `ocp4` for a clusterid, and `192.168.1.0/24` for a subnet.

 ## Node Layout